 - Include effective calls to action and conversion points in the strategy.

-- Schedule web marketing meetings to develop action plans based on website data and reports.
+- Schedule strategic digital marketing meetings to develop action plans based on website data and reports.

-After these foundational items are in place, you can begin thinking about setting targets for your web marketing goals and benchmarks as reviewing in Google Analytics and Webmaster Tools or the Google Search Console.
+After these foundational items are in place, you can begin thinking about setting targets for your strategic digital marketing goals and benchmarks as reviewing in Google Analytics and Webmaster Tools or the Google Search Console.